 If you’re new to the healthcare travel world, getting started can seem like the hardest part.
 Before you dive in, there’s a ton of research to be done before you ever sign a contract.
 But after that contract is signed, stuff gets real.
 Use these 10 travel tips during your newbie assignment and everyone will think you’re an old pro at this travel thing.

-Keep Yourself Organized with Kamana
+Keep Yourself Organized with a Digital Wallet

 Experienced healthcare travelers understand what it means to travel and all the documents that come along with it.
 You’ll need all your documents, such as your Social Security card, nursing license for each state you travel to (or a compact license), your resume, as well as medical records, recommendations and so much more.
 Dragging around a huge paper file with all this info can be a hassle, as well as a logistical nightmare if it gets left behind somewhere.
-Enter Kamana.
+Enter your digital wallet.

-Kamana is a place to hold all these documents, digitally.
+Your Triage profile is a place to hold all these documents, digitally.
 You can upload all previous job information, as well as licenses, digital versions of your medical records and everything else that would stay in that old paper file, all in a secure online spot.
 When you need to send a resume to your recruiter or even a new recruiter, you can simply share your profile and they’ll have all the information needed with just one click.

 Be Flexible